Our bowel movements are an important indicator of our overall health, gut health and our healthy eating plan.

 Soak the dates for a few minutes and then blend all of the ingredients together for a few minutes and voila.
 Fibre-tastic and delicious.

-If you are ready to lose weight then The Healthy Mummy plans offer a healthy and safe exercise and diet plans that are safe if you are breastfeeding and you can use code LOYALTY for a 10% DISCOUNT at the checkout.
+If you are ready to lose weight then The Healthy Mummy plans offer a healthy and safe exercise and diet plans that are safe if you are breastfeeding.
 Plus we have Cookbooks, Calorie Bibles, Exercise DVD’s, Meal Replacement Smoothies and Our 28 Day Plan in our shop.